rptrainor/rptrainor/README.md

 _Head of Frontend Engineering - Confidence_ | 08/2020 - 10/2022 | https://www.confidence.com

-- Founding engineer that grew a team from 1 to 8 staff, while manaing interview process and mentoring juniors.
+- Founding engineer that grew a team from 1 to 8 staff while managing the interview process and mentoring juniors.
-- Led startup form 0 to 1: from initial idea to product-market fit, first customers, and successful fundraising.
+- Led startup from 0 to 1: from initial idea to product-market fit, first customers, and successful fundraising.
 - Oversaw frontend development using React, React Router, Express, and REST APIs.

 _Software Engineer - Pushquery_ | 08/2016 - 08/2020